Written by Stacey Kelleher and Brandi Brucks.

 If your children show signs they’re ready to start potty training at the same time, I suggest working with one child per day.
 This allows them to cheer each other on without creating competition or pressure to “keep up” with their sibling(s).

 When Should I Be Concerned That My Child Isn't Potty Trained?

 I’d start to be concerned if my child was 3.5 years old and not trained.
 At that point, it becomes more of a behavioral issue.
 Not all kids are going to show interest in potty training, and sometimes you have to just tell your kiddo that it’s time.
 It might be helpful to reach out to a child behavioral specialist, too.

 Puracy Stain Remover for Life’s Little (and Big) Messes

-Accidents happen, and when they do, reach for the best laundry stain remover on the market.
-Whether it’s your child’s underpants, playroom carpets, or the family sofa, Puracy Stain Remover’s plant-based enzymes are naturally-derived yet tough on every mess and odor imaginable.
+Accidents happen, and when they do, reach for the best stain remover anywhere.
+Whether it’s your child’s underpants, playroom carpets, or the family sofa, Puracy Natural Stain Remover is gentle and hypoallergenic – but tough on thousands of messes and odors.